When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 There are a lot of dating apps out there these days, which can make choosing the right app extremely difficult—especially with relatively new apps like DOWN.
 You only have so many hours in the day, and spending all your time on the wrong app can be extremely frustrating.
-Fortunately, we have done the hard work for you.
+Fortunately, I have done the hard work for you by creating this DOWN review.

 Originally designed as a way to secretly swipe on your Facebook friends, Facebook changes broke that model.
 As DOWN mentions in their FAQ: